-Handling the Data of Citizens of Other Countries
+Handling the Personal Data of People in Other Countries

-This goes for the PII of citizens of the European Union, United Kingdom, Brazil, Israel, Argentina, Russia, or countless other countries.
+This goes for the personal data of people in the European Union, United Kingdom, Brazil, Israel, Argentina, Russia, or countless other countries.
 So – what steps do you take to make sure you are compliant?

 More countries are releasing more stringent rules around data privacy regulation every day, and it can be daunting to stay on top of.
 Consider assigning a member of your team to be the point person for all things data privacy – and stay on top of new regulations and legislations as they go through the process in their respective countries.